- What is the SRC? What is the IRB?

 When was the Field of Study for Behavioral Science removed?

-Students who develop an app or have an engineering project that builds a device that needs to be tested may still do so if they follow the rules for human participants.
-These projects need SRC pre-approval by the SRC.
+In 2020 the SCVSEFA Board decided to remove Behavioral Science as a field of study (projects that looked at the effects of various things on human participants).
+Students who develop an app or have an engineering project that build a device that needs to be tested may still do so if they follow the rules for human participants.
+These projects need SRC pre-approval.